 On the night of November 13th, Arthur was operating with a crew on PT-154 off the Shortland islands in the Pacific.
 It was a nighttime anti-barge mission.
 Their goal was to cut the fuel sources to the Japanese who occupied the island, eventually allowing Allied forces to take over Tonolei Harbor.
 No fuel.
 No planes.
 No ships.
 The men moved silently with the assistance of PT-155.
 The water lapped up against the sides of their boats as they crept along about a mile south of the main Shortland Island.
 The still, unmoving night was suddenly broken by blinding flashes coming from a mile north of the PT boats.
 From the shore, three enemy rounds were fired in succession and came screaming towards the men.
 The first round missed with a deafening roar as it taunted the crews.
 The second round hit its mark, tearing through the port side of the Tulagi boat that Arthur was a quartermaster on.

 The men didn’t even have the time to return fire from their turrets as the shell pierced a readied torpedo.
 A large flash of fire followed as PT-154 was thrown about the black water, now littered with debris and bodies.
 Shouts from the shore echoed as the crew struggled to see who was alive, only to be met with blood and cries for help.
 Arthur lay on the deck of the boat, mortally wounded.
-PT-155 helped reignite the engine of their partner and both boats limped back to their base, where Artie, along with others from that night, died.
+PT-155 helped reignite the engine of their partner and both boats limped back to their base.

 Harold lay hopelessly awake next to his bunkie.
 The security lights passed over the barracks like a lighthouse.
-It was a cruel trick, he thought to himself, to have a beacon that would only lead him to the barbed wire walls and the cold outside.
+It was a cruel trick, he thought to himself, to have a beacon that would only lead him to the barbed wire walls and the bitter Autumn outside.
 No one could try to escape this place.
-The barbed wire was also electrically charged, just in case any of the men decided to risk the pain of jumping on the sharp fence.
+Harold was warned that the barbed wire was also electrically charged, just in case any of the men decided to risk the pain of jumping on the sharp fence.

 He stared ahead at a rotted out piece of the bunk, hunger keeping him awake, exhaustion keeping him from complaining.
 Deep inside a rotted knot of wood on the bunk he noticed movement.
 It surely was the hunger, he thought.
 He must have been hallucinating.

-He awoke to itching on his face.
-Harold sat up and began to scratch as his hands caught what were certainly bedbugs crawling all over him.
-He began to panic and wipe and swat at his face more frantically, disturbing the bunkmate who lay next to him.
-In the low light of the moon, and with the aid of the passing watchtower lamp, Harold caught a glimpse of the man.
-He stirred, and rolled over almost too comfortably to meet Harold face to face with the horror he bore.
+Harold awoke to itching on his face.
+He sat up and began to scratch as his hands caught what were certainly bedbugs crawling all over him.
+He panicked and swiped and swatted at his face with urgency, disturbing the bunkmate who lay next to him.
+In the low light of the moon, and with the aid of the passing watchtower lamp, Harold caught a glimpse of the man in the bunk beside his.
+The sleeping prisoner stirred, and rolled over almost too comfortably to bring his face in view of Harold.
 The man, still asleep, lay covered in bedbugs and Harold watched in fear as he saw little black specks crawl around the corners of the sleeping man’s mouth and eyes.
-He was barely recognizable.
-Harold noticed the bugs took shelter under the collar of the man’s shirt, and immediately resolved to remove the collar from his own in the morning.
+Harold wanted to rouse the man and tell him, but what good would it do?
+Where would the man wash his face, or de-louse?
+Even in that bed, de-loused upon arrival, shaved of his signature red hair, Harold knew it was all an illusion.
+The prisoners were simply prepared for the hungry residents that dwelled in the bedposts.
+The longer Harold watched, the less recognizable his bunkmate became.
+All he could do was take notice of the bugs’ hiding places, in particular shirt collars.
+Harold returned to his back, and resolved to remove the collar from his own shirt in the morning.

-“You’re just gonna get yourself hit too,” he whispered.
-“Wait for the guard to walk away, and then we’ll get his bandage looked at.”
+“You’re just gonna get yourself hit too,” a prisoner whispered to Harold.
+“Or shot.”
+He grabbed Harold’s elbow.
+“Wait for the guard to walk away, and then we’ll get him help.”

 October 18, 1943